 Doxie Pin Diet

-If you decide to become a Doxie Pin owner, the first thing you should know about their diet is that they can become overweight really easy.
+If you decide to become a Doxie Pin owner, the first thing you should know about their diet is that they can become overweight easy.

 Therefore, their daily amount of food should be monitored.
 Ideally, he should have one cup of high-quality dry dog food each day, divided into two separate meals.